nitin42/react-perf-devtool/README.md

 registerObserver({}, callback)
 ```

-After you've registered the observer, start your local development server and go to `http://localhost:3000/?react_perf`.
+After you've registered the observer, start your local development server and go to `http://localhost:3000/`.

-The query parameter `react_perf` is required so that React can measure the performance timings.

 > Note - This extension works only for React 16 or above versions of it.